-In 2012, the InSideOut Initiative’s now-co-founder and Executive Director Jody Redman read InSideOut Coaching: How Sports Can Transform Lives, by co-founder Joe Ehrmann.
+In 2012, the InSideOut Initiative’s now-co-founder Jody Redman read InSideOut Coaching: How Sports Can Transform Lives, by co-founder Joe Ehrmann.
 After a series of book discussions, she and other Minnesota athletic administrators conceived WHY WE PLAY—an initiative to promote the educational purpose of sports.
 In 2013 the Minnesota State High School League began training Minnesota school communities.
 WHY WE PLAY strategies have been successfully replicated in states who are now implementing the InSideOut Initiative and who have joined the movement to reclaim the educational purpose of sports.

 Today, over 500 high school athletic administrators receive annual training on the purpose of education-based athletics.